dresdner353/jbhasd/API.md

 The returned status then shows the Green LED in state 1 and Desk Lamp onm state 0.
 Both context fields also set to "network".

-## Control Function (setting motion interval for PIR-enabled switches)
+### Setting motion interval for PIR-enabled switches
 If the given switch has a configired PIR sensor (motion_pin), the "motion_interval" field will appear in it's status and it is possible dynamically enable/disable that PIR based on setting this motion_interval field.

 In the above examples, the "Desk Lamp" has a PIR sensor and it's motion_interval field is set to 0.
 So this PIR is esentially disabled.
 We are ignoring it's signalling.